 CALA MARIOLU, SARDINIA

-It’s difficult choosing a Sardinian beach as they nearly all look like the beaches of your dreams.
+It’s difficult choosing a Sardinian beach as they nearly all resemble the beaches of your wildest dreams.
 But the heavenly waters of Cala Mariolu on the east of the island would have to be up there.
 Accessible only by boat, the beach is backed by the Supramonte mountains and shaded by cliffs in the late afternoon.
 It’s a top spot for snorkellers too.

 The island of Elba is a favourite seaside getaway for Italians.
 One look at the striking beach of Sansone near Portoferraio and it’s easy to see why.
 The cool waters at Sansone are a magical shade of emerald which is highlighted by the bright white pebbles and the breathtaking cliffs.

-You’re spoilt for choice when it comes to beaches in Sicily.
-But if you’re a fan of pretty old towns and wide sandy beaches then Cefalu can’t be topped.
+You’re spoilt for choice when it comes to beautiful beach towns in Sicily.
+If you’re a fan of both pretty historic towns and wide sandy beaches then Cefalu can’t be topped.
 Just an hour east of Palermo, you can enjoy its excellent combo of sunbathing, pretty Sicilian Romanesque architecture, spanking fresh seafood, and great hikes in the nearby Madonie Mountains.

 SPIAGGIA ROSA, SARDINIA